alegrageragarces/alegrageragarces/README.md

 You can find the full story on [LinkedIn][1].

 ### 📝 Research
 My current research focuses on distributed quantum computing, under the supervision of Chris Heunen and Mahesh Marina.
 I've received a [Unitary Fund microgrant](https://unitary.foundation) and a [SandboxAQ Research Excellence Scholarship](https://www.sandboxaq.com/company/scholarships) for my work on distributed quantum software.
-I’ve recently started a [blog on the topic of distributed quantum computing](https://grageragarces.github.io/dqc).
+I currently mantain a [blog on the topic of distributed quantum computing](https://grageragarces.github.io/dqc).
 Much of my earlier work revolved around quantum networking, including protocol design and simulation using NetSquid and Python, contributions to a quantum error correction library for Julia’s QuantumClifford, comparisons of quantum and classical networks across different topologies, and Qiskit use-case programming.

 Although I no longer update it, my Quantum-tech-papers repository provides a good snapshot of my early interests before I started my PhD.